 · Two letters of recommendation from the applicant’s current employer.
 The letters serve as an insight into the applicant’s ability to participate in graduate level programs and/or work ethic.

 · The TOEFL is required of foreign trained/international applicants who are not native speakers of English.
 The applicant must have a 550 or better passing TOEFL score.
 Waiver of TOEFL scores may occur if applicant is currently practicing in the USA.

 · Applicant’s statement of academic career objectives with its correlation to the proposed program of study.
 These statements will be used to identify students whose goals and desires are synonymous with the intended program objectives.

 Each degree program holds its own specific admissions requirement in addition to the admissions criteria stated above.
 See Academic Programs for more information.

 1. A completed application form < Application Form >

 2. A non-refundable application fee of $50.00 is required with the application .
 If an applicant did not process his or her fee payment online via the online application, he or she may send a money order or cashier check to the University of Medical Sciences Arizona ( 125 S. Avondale Blvd, Suite 105, Avondale, AZ 85323 ).

 3. Official transcripts reflecting all undergraduate and graduate work (if applicable) that have been completed or is in progress.
 Each transcript must have the Registrar’s signature along with the seal of the granting institution.
 The transcript should include the years of attendance, courses taken, grades received, class standing and the degree, certificate or diploma received.
 Unofficial copies will only be used for the review process if the official transcripts have not been presented.
 However, to obtain admissions into the University, official transcripts must be presented.

-4. Two letters of recommendation from current place of employment.
+4. Two letters of recommendation from current or prior place of employment or colleague.

 5. Applicant’s statement of academic career objectives with its correlation to the proposed program of study.
 The statement shall have a minimum of 250 words and a maximum of 500.